byteduck/duckOS/INSTRUCTIONS.md

 - Arch: `pacman -Syu base-devel cmake gmp libmpc mpfr base-devel qemu qemu-arch-extra`

 ## Building the toolchain
 1. Open the `toolchain` directory in your terminal and run `build-toolchain.sh`.
-(You will need an internet connection as it downloads the needed binutils/gcc releases from the GNU ftp site)
+(You will need an internet connection as it downloads the needed binutils/gcc releases from the GNU ftp site and [duckOS-newlib](https://github.com/byteduck/duckOS-newlib))
 2. Make a cup of coffee or tea and wait.
 It will take a while to compile.

 ## Configuring cmake